Almond Cupcakes

 - Use a cookie scoop to easily fill your cupcake liners.

-- To make gluten free almond cupcakes, swap in your favorite GF flour blend for the AP flour in this recipe.
-Be sure to over-mix your batter and let it sit for at least 30 minutes before baking for best results.
+- To make gluten-free almond cupcakes, swap in your favorite GF flour blend for the AP flour in this recipe.
+Be sure to over-mix your batter and let it sit for at least 30 minutes before baking for the best results.

-- Ingredients at room temp mix together better!
+- Ingredients at room temperature mix together better!
 Set cold ingredients out ahead of time.

 Making These Almond Cupcakes in Advance & Storage Tips: